DeshmukhPratikshaJ/Bank-Apllication-system/README.md

 # Bank-Apllication-system
-its a bank application system using which user can open account in bank. it accepts details of customer: it checks duplication of details: it has features like getting locker facility if user want,deposit and withdraw money,transfer money to another account holder it deletes account. technology used: JAVA
+its a bank application system using which user can open account in bank.
+<h> application can do following things:</h>
+- 💼 &nbsp;it accepts details of customer:
+- 💼 &nbsp;it checks duplication of details:
+- 💼 &nbsp;getting locker facility if user want
+ - 💼 &nbsp;deposit and withdraw money
+ - 💼 &nbsp;transfer money to another account holder
+- 💼 &nbsp;it deletes account.

+<h>technology used :</h>
+-JAVA